-Investigating since two years the cultural heritage of Mijikenda, contemporary art in Kenya and conducting art research, we decided to merge these paths with the personage of the patron for this edition of the DUOS Festival, that is Mekatilili wa Menza, the Giriama freedom fighter and heroin of the Mijikenda tribe.
+Investigating for the past two years the cultural heritage of Mijikenda, contemporary art in Kenya, and conducting art research, we decided to merge these paths with the personage of the patron for this edition of the DUOS Festival, that is Mekatilili wa Menza, the Giriama freedom fighter and heroine of the Mijikenda tribe.

-For the period of three weeks (from 16 August to 6th September) eight female duos from Kenya and Poland: poets, musicians, dancers, photographers, and craftswomen; will work in different places around Kilifi town to develop their projects, exchange knowledge and work together with students and members of local community.
+For the period of three weeks (from 16 August to 6th September) eight female duos from Kenya and Poland: poets, musicians, dancers, photographers, and craftswomen; will work in different places around Kilifi town to develop their projects, exchange knowledge, and work together with students and members of the local community.

 During the festival, we will showcase the heritage of Mekatilili, the essence of sisterhood, and bring to focus women empowerment through art and culture.